yulunwu8/Optically-Shallow-Deep/README.md

 # Optically-Shallow-Deep

 This python tool delineates optically shallow and deep waters in Sentinel-2 imagery.
-The tool uses a deep neural network that was trained on a diverse set of global images.
+The tool uses a deep neural network (DNN) that was trained on a diverse set of global images.

 Supported input includes L1C SAFE files and ACOLITE-processed L2R netCDF files.
 The output geotiff contains probabilities of water pixels being optically shallow and deep.